imzqqq/chat/website/spec/content/application-service-api.md

       username: "_irc_example"
     }

+Similarly, logging in as users needs API changes in order to allow the AS to log in without needing the user's password.
+This is achieved by including the `as_token` on a `/login` request, along with a login type of `m.login.application_service`:

+{{% added-in v="1.2" %}}

+    POST /_matrix/client/v3/login
+    Authorization: Bearer YourApplicationServiceTokenHere

+    Content:
+    {
+      type: "m.login.application_service",
+      "identifier": {
+        "type": "m.id.user",
+        "user": "_irc_example"
+      }
+    }

-Application services which attempt to create users or aliases *outside* of their defined namespaces will receive an error code `M_EXCLUSIVE`.
+Application services which attempt to create users or aliases *outside* of their defined namespaces, or log in as users outside of their defined namespaces will receive an error code `M_EXCLUSIVE`.
 Similarly, normal users who attempt to create users or aliases *inside* an application service-defined namespace will receive the same `M_EXCLUSIVE` error code, but only if the application service has